Nexus-Mods/NexusMods.App/docs/index.md

 - [Tannin][tannin]: Created [Vortex][vortex], and was the lead developer throughout most of its lifetime.

-!!! tip "Development of the Nexus App is funded through your subscriptions of [nexus-premium][nexus-premium]"
+!!! tip "Development of the Nexus Mods App is funded through your subscriptions of [nexus-premium][nexus-premium]"

 If you enjoy using the App, consider subscribing, thanks!